gmih/gmih.github.io/pages/raiding/index.md

 ### Attendance

-Great Men in History expects that Legionnaires will maintain an attendance record of 75% or higher.
+Great Moments in History expects that Legionnaires will maintain an attendance record of 75% or higher.
 If your attendance drops below 75%, you’ll be notified by an officer.
 From there, you can either get your attendance back up, or be moved into another rank.

 If you’re going to miss a raid, please post in the “Truancy” sub-forum as soon as possible.
 Vacations, sick days, etc. are understandable, but please let us know as soon as you know so we can plan the roster accordingly.

 ### Behavior
 - While we are a mature guild that allows mature (or rather immature) humor and profanity, please help keep the guild a harassment-free space for everyone.
-Great Men in History prohibits harassment based on performance, gender, gender identity and expression, sexual orientation, disability, body size, race, or religion (or lack thereof).
+Great Moments in History prohibits harassment based on performance, gender, gender identity and expression, sexual orientation, disability, body size, race, or religion (or lack thereof).
 If someone asks you to stop, or you’re lashing out in anger, be willing to apologize and move on.

 - If you are having issues with another raid member, please contact an officer to resolve the issue.